 Pupil Displaying The Pastoral Interventions Targeted Target Bullying Behaviour Curriculum Pupil Interventions Following assessment if the bullying behaviour continues and/or is considered more severe, select one or more of these Level 2 interventions which may comprise part of an Individual Behaviour Support Plan.
 If the pupil is resistant to change, schools may choose to place the pupil on the COP Stage 2.
 Parents/carers will need to be informed of this decision and involved in providing support.
-Select whole- class approaches such as circle time to explore issues around bullying and identify possible solutions in a non-threatening way enabling views to be acknowledged, respected and valued.
-Whole- class strategies work best when planned, timetabled and implemented within: PDMU PD / LLW Citizenship lessons www.ccea.org.uk/ SMALL GROUP INTERVENTIONS Involving 6-8 pupils (max) who have agreed to participate and meet regularly to effect a change in the behaviour of the pupil who is bullying.
+Select whole - class approaches such as circle issues around bullying and identify possible solutions in a non-threatening way enabling way enabling way enabling way enabling way enabling work best views to be acknowledged, respected and valued.
+Whole- class strategies work best when planned, within: PDMU PD / LLW PD / LLW SMALL GROUP INTERVENTIONS Involving 6-8 pupils (max) who have agreed to participate and meet regularly to effect a change in the behaviour of the pupil who is bullying.
 The agreement of the child experiencing bullying is essential.
 Parents/carers of participating members will need to be informed.
 It is essential to keep accurate records of meetings to enable outcomes to be monitored regularly.
 These interventions work best when staff are trained.
-Quality Circles: Volunteers agree to meet regularly with a member of staff to focus on a specific bullying topic such as racism, homophobia, exclusion etc and proceed to develop, suggest, present solutions to Senior Management Team who subsequently implement and evaluate solution(s).
+These interventions work best when staff are trained.
+Cuality Circles: Volunteers agree to meet regularly with a member of staff to focus on a specific bullying topic such as racism, homophobia, exclusion etc and proceed to develop, suggest, present solutions to Senior Management Team who subsequently implement and evaluate solution(s).
 THE SUPPORT GROUP METHOD This is a seven step, participative long-term approach which supports the target, involves volunteers from the peer groups of both the target and the young person displaying bullying behaviour and focuses on changing the behaviour of the pupil that is bullying and those who collude with him/her.
 Similar but not identical to timetabled class circle time.
-Solution Focused Support Group (p32) Individual Behaviour Support Plan (COP Stage 2/SENCO) Pupil whose reaction to the bullying behaviour presents a higher level of concern.
+Solution Eccused Support Plan (COP Stage 2/SENCO) Pupil whose reaction to behaviour presents a higher level of concern.
 Some additional needs and risk factors may be present at this stage.
-Meet to: - Gain bullied pupil's consent to enable the situation to be discussed with peers in his/her absence. - Receive feedback on intervention outcomes. - Agree, teach and practice coping skills (e.g. Fogging). - Strength-Building Plan for Pupil - If a trained effective Buddy / Peer Mediation support programme is available and used this should be recorded and outcomes
+Meet to: - Gain bullied pupil's consent to enable the situation with peers in with peers in with peers in with peers in with peers and outcomes. - Agree, teach and practice coping skills (e.g. Fogging). - Strength-Building Plan for Pupil - If a trained effective Buddy / Plan for Pupil - If a trained effective Buddy / Plan for Pupil - If a trained effective Buddy / Plan for Pupil - If a trained effective and used this should be recorded and outcomes